xRyul/flashcards-obsidian-v2/README.md

     *   Run the command `Flashcards: Delete all cards in current file from Anki only`.
     *   The plugin will find all Anki ID comments (`<!-- ankiID: ... -->`) in the file, delete the corresponding notes from Anki, and remove the ID comment lines from the Obsidian note, preserving the note's layout.

 **Note:** These commands *only* affect Anki and the ID blocks in Obsidian.
 They do not delete the original card content (front/back) from your Obsidian note.
 This allows you to keep the information in Obsidian even after removing the flashcard from Anki.
+If you run the sync command again after deleting from Anki only, the ID Recovery feature may add the ID back if the content still matches.

 ## Features